Almost Optimal Variance-Constrained Best Arm Identification: Introduction

-\paragraph{Contributions} We consider the {\em variance-constrained} BAI problem under the fixed confidence setting, i.e., we wish to identify the arm which satisfies a certain variance constraint and has the largest expectation w.h.p.
-Different from \citet{David2018}, we aim to identify the best arm strictly satisfying the risk constraint {\em without any slack} or {\em suboptimality}.
-We discuss more differences of our setting and our algorithm vis-\`a-vis \citet{David2018} in Section~\ref{sec:comp}.
+We consider the {\em variance-constrained} BAI problem under the fixed confidence setting, i.e., we wish to identify the arm which satisfies a certain variance constraint and has the largest expectation w.h.p.
+Different from \cite{David2018}, we aim to identify the best arm strictly satisfying the risk constraint {\em without any slack} or {\em suboptimality}.
+We discuss more differences of our setting and our algorithm vis-\`a-vis \cite{David2018} in Section~\ref{sec:comp}.

-We design VA-LUCB$ (\nu,\bar{\sigma}^2,\delta) $ and derive an upper bound on its time or sample complexity.
-VA-LUCB is an LUCB-based \citep{Kalyanakrishnan2012} algorithm that is generally better than UCB-based algorithms for BAI problems \citep{Jamieson2014}.
+We design VA-LUCB$ (\bar{\sigma}^2,\delta) $ and derive an upper bound on its time or sample complexity.
+VA-LUCB is an LUCB-based~\cite{Kalyanakrishnan2012} algorithm that is generally better than UCB-based algorithms for BAI problems \cite{Jamieson2014}.
 It particularizes to LUCB when the constraint is inactive.
-A hardness parameter $H_{\mathrm{VA}}$ is identified as a fundamental limit; $H_{\mathrm{VA}}$ reduces to $ H_1 $ \citep{Audibert2010} when the constraint is inactive.
-Furthermore, the framework and analysis of VA-LUCB can be extended to other risk measures as long as there are appropriate concentration bounds, e.g., \citet{Bhat2019} or \citet{chang2021unifying} enables us to use CVaR or certain continuous functions as risk measures within VA-LUCB.
-Different from the work of \citet{David2018} which addresses a similar problem, our algorithm is {\em completely parameter free}.
+A hardness parameter $H_{\mathrm{VA}}$ is identified as a fundamental limit; $H_{\mathrm{VA}}$ also reduces to $ H_1 $ \cite{Audibert2010} when the constraint is inactive.
+Furthermore, the framework and analysis of VA-LUCB can be extended to other risk measures as long as there are appropriate concentration bounds, e.g., Bhat and Prashanth~\cite{Bhat2019} or Chang and Tan~\cite{chang2021unifying} enables us to use CVaR or certain continuous functions as risk measures within the generic VA-LUCB framework.
+Different from the work of \cite{David2018} which addresses a similar problem, our algorithm is {\em completely parameter free}, in the sense that Algorithm~\ref{VALUCB} can output the best feasible arm $i^\star$ without knowledge of any parameters that define the instance (e.g., the suboptimality gaps).

-To assess the optimality of VA-LUCB, we prove an accompanying lower bound on the optimal expected time complexity of {\em any} variance-constrained BAI algorithm.
-We show that VA-UCB's sample complexity is {\em optimal} up to $\ln H_{\mathrm{VA}}$.
+To assess the optimality of VA-LUCB, we prove an accompanying information-theoretic lower bound on the optimal expected sample complexity of {\em any} variance-constrained BAI algorithm.
+We show that VA-LUCB's sample complexity is {\em optimal} up to a logarithmic factor in $H_{\mathrm{VA}}$.